majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab2.rst

     }
     EOF

 This example defines the ``zone`` directive.
-Nginx manages weights independently per each worker process.
-Nginx Plus uses a shared memory segment for upstream data
+NGINX manages weights independently per each worker process.
+NGINX Plus uses a shared memory segment for upstream data
 (configured with the zone directive), so weights are shared between workers and traffic is distributed more accurately across the instance.

 Next, the advanced configuration will define multiple server blocks (and some will have multiple locations).

-.. note:: Execute this command on the Nginx Plus Master Instance.
+.. note:: Execute this command on the NGINX Plus Master Instance.

 .. code:: shell